 Father-daughter incest is more likely in families with stepfathers than in any other subgroup in the study-almost five times higher.
 However, only two cases were found among 30 girls with stepfathers, not a large enough sample to put much faith in this finding, especially in light of the finding that sibling incest is no more frequent in families with stepsiblings.
-However, the presence of stepfathers, increase the likelihood of sexual victimization by nonfamily members.
+However, the presence of stepbrothers does, as in the case of stepfathers, increase the likelihood of sexual victimization by nonfamily members.